Lector's Notes

 Check with your parish Liturgy Committee.
-Either Thursday, May 1, or Sunday, May 4, 2008, is to be the feast of the Ascension of the Lord in your diocese.
-Click here for readings and notes for the Seventh Sunday of Easter.
+Either Thursday, May 18, or Sunday, May 21, 2023, is to be the feast of the Ascension of the Lord in your diocese.

-First reading, Acts 1:1-11
+First Reading, Acts 1:1-11

 In any case, the original audience for both the gospel and Acts were Gentile converts to Christianity, in cosmopolitan Greece, after the deaths of the apostles.
 These new members needed information about the origins and the spread of the community they were joining.
 In particular, it must have comforted them to learn that even the first, closest followers of Jesus misunderstood his intentions ("Lord, are you at this time going to restore the kingdom to Israel?")
+The book of Acts will go on to explain the early spread of Christianity among Jews, then rejection by mainstream Jews, successful outreach to pagans, then conflict within Christianity between members of Jewish origin and members with pagan roots.
+In other words, for its intended audience, the book puts everything into context.

 Proclaiming it: Emphasize the sentence about waiting for "the promise of the Father, ...[to] be baptized with the Holy Spirit."
 That enables your hearers to relate this reading with the coming feast of Pentecost.